triton-inference-server/client/src/c++/perf_analyzer/genai-perf/README.md

 Provide additional inputs to include with every request.
 You can repeat this flag for multiple inputs.
 Inputs should be in an input_name:value format.
+Alternatively, a string representing a json formatted dict can be provided.
 (default: `None`)

 ##### `--input-dataset {openorca,cnn_dailymail}`